Shadows and traces in bicategories: Traces in symmetric monoidal categories

+for some large-dimensional sphere $S^n$, such that the triangle identities commute up to ``stable homotopy''.
+Working ``stably'' means roughly that we can do and undo smash products with spheres freely, and the stable homotopy category is a way of making that precise.
+When formulated explicitly as above, this sort of duality is called \emph{$n$-duality}.

-\begin{egs} Another important class of examples is topological: whenever $M$ is a closed smooth manifold (or a compact ENR), its suspension spectrum $\Sigma^\infty(M_+)$ is dualizable in the stable homotopy category.
-An endomorphism of such an $M$ induces one of $\Sigma^\infty(M_+)$, whose trace is the fixed point index of the original endomorphism.
-The fixed point index is an integer which counts the number of fixed points with multiplicity; see~\cite{d:index,dp:duality,lms:equivariant,maysig:pht,td:groups}.
+Now, given an endomorphism $f$ of $M$, we can either map it into the stable homotopy category and take its trace as an endomorphism of $\Sigma^\infty(M_+)$, or define a trace directly using $n$-duality.
+In the latter case, we obtain an endomorphism of $S^n$, which is classified by an integer (its degree).
+This is the \emph{fixed point index} of $f$, which counts the number of fixed points of $f$ with multiplicity; see~\cite{d:index,dp:duality,lms:equivariant,maysig:pht,td:groups}.
 In particular, the Euler characteristic of $\Sigma^\infty(M_+)$ (that is, the trace of its identity map) can be identified with the usual Euler characteristic of $M$.

 Here we also have a diagonal $\Sigma^\infty(M_+) \to \Sigma^\infty(M_+) \wedge \Sigma^\infty(M_+)$ induced by the diagonal $\Delta\colon M\to M\times M$ of $M$, and hence there is a transfer $S\to \Sigma^\infty(M_+)$.
 This transfer can again be regarded as the ``formal sum'' of all the fixed points of the original endomorphism. \end{egs}